Optimization of Hydrogen Blending in Natural Gas Networks for Carbon Emissions Reduction: Optimization Formulation

-Observe that parameters $(g_{m}^{max},c_m^{d},c_m^{CO_2},\gamma_{j(m)}^{min})$ can be interpreted as a market bid by gas consumers, to include a quantity (MJ) and price (\$/MJ) of delivered energy, a price (\$/Kg) of carbon offset, and minimum hydrogen mass fraction (\%).
-The decision variables for problem \eqref{prob:hgto} and their units are listed in Table \ref{tab:primal}.
+We interpret the parameters $(g_{m}^{max},c_m^{d},c_m^{CO_2},\gamma_{j(m)}^{min})$ as a market bid by gas consumers, with a quantity (MJ) and price (\$/MJ) of delivered energy, a carbon offset price (\$/Kg), and minimum hydrogen mass fraction (\%).
+The decision variables in problem \eqref{prob:hgto} are given with units in Table \ref{tab:primal}.